Back Button

 1921 Same Side Limb or Horizontal fine adjustment for same price.

-The author would like to thank Drs.
-Joe Zeligs and Allan Wissner for help, references and advice pertaining to some of the historical information on this page.
+The author would like to thank Dr. Joe Zeligs, Jeroen Meeusen, and Allan Wissner for help, references and advice pertaining to some of the historical information on this page.